Cybersecurity Concepts

 • Hardware failures and faults.

-• Design failures and negligence
+• Design failures and negligence.

-• Power failures outages
+• Power failures and outages.

-• Natural disasters
+• Natural disasters.

 • Environmentally induced failures resulting from extreme environmental failures like high temperatures.